ibexa/documentation-developer/docs/guide/personalization.md

 #### Personalized Search Requests

 Since the search functionality is included by default, you can also create and invoke a search request to look for content that matches certain criteria.
 The easiest way to do this is to assign the contentID to the request parameter `q`.
-Just make sure that the contentID is at least 2 chars long (for example, `&q=73`).
+Make sure that the contentID is at least 2 chars long (for example, `&q=73`).

 `GET https://reco.yoochoose.net/api/v4/search/<your_customer_id>/get_suggestions.json?item=5&itemtype=<your_content_type>&q=<your_content_id>&attribute=name&attribute=author&attribute=uri&attribute=<your_custom_attribute>`